 Potential employers are busy and you want their quick scan of your qualifications to entice them to learn more.
 Here are the areas to perfect, in order to maximize your Care.com profile.

 Did you add a video yet?
-This feature lets you insert more of your personality into your profile.
+This feature lets you insert more of your personality into your profile using our mobile app.
 A fun, engaging clip will show families who you are and what you're like.

 Get tips on How to Create a Video for Your Care.com Profile.

 3. Your stars

 When faced with a constellation of five stars on multiple caregivers’ profiles, it’s easy for families to automatically gravitate toward those, so make sure to ask families to post reviews.

 Read more about How to Get Reviews on Care.com.

 Each profile features six potential green checkmark call-outs at the top (has transportation, distance willing to travel, non-smoker, CPR certified, First Aid training and comfortable with pets).
 Earn those certifications to make yourself more appealing.
 Always remember that the more open to situations you are, the more you expand the universe of families who may call you.

 Go ahead and share personal stories and anecdotes.
 “You want your potential employer to get to know you on a bit of a personal level,” says career advisor Anna Robinson, who serves as her company’s senior recruitment officer and also volunteers as a career counselor.
 She emphasizes that someone who talks about their family or others they have cared for lets the reader know them more emotionally, which can be a definite plus in the caregiving industry.
 Expand your appeal by adding any side jobs you can help out with, like date nights, light cleaning, meal prep, etc.